pollfish/docs/api-documentation.md

 | Value              | Description
 |:------------------|:----------------
-| Pollfish           | a standard pollfish survey
+| Pollfish           | a Basic Pollfish survey
-| Pollfish/Basic           | another name for a standard pollfish survey
+| Pollfish/Basic           | another name for a Basic Pollfish survey
-| Pollfish/Playful         | a pollfish playful survey
+| Pollfish/Playful         | a Pollfish Playful survey
 | Pollfish/ThirdParty         | a survey of another network fulfilled by Pollfish

-* Pollfish - a standard pollfish survey
-* Pollfish/Basic - another name for a standard pollfish survey
-* Pollfish/Playful - a pollfish playful survey
-* Pollfish/ThirdParty - a survey of another network fulfilled by Pollfish
-* Pollfish/Demographics - a Pollfish survey to collect demographics
+| Pollfish/Demographics         | a Pollfish survey to collect demographics
-* Pollfish/Internal - a Pollfish survey initiated by and for the publisher
+| Pollfish/Internal         | a Pollfish survey initiated by and for the publisher
-* Toluna - a standard Toluna survey
+| Toluna         | a Toluna survey
-* Cint- a standard Toluna survey
+| Cint         | a Cint survey
-* Lucid - a standard Toluna survey
+| Lucid         | a Lucid survey
-* InnovateMR - a standard Toluna survey
+| InnovateMR         | a InnovateMR survey
-* SaySo - a standard Toluna survey
+| SaySo         | a SaySo survey

 When a new mediation network enters the Pollfish network the appropriate values with added.